electroglyph/atheriz/docs/03_command_system.md

 ### 3.2.1 Step-by-Step: A Simple Command
 The `Command` child receives execution data inside `run()`.
 Ensure the class is appended to the appropriate CmdSet object definition.
+Category is used to group commands for the help menu display.

 ```python
 from atheriz.commands.base_cmd import Command